LynWorth/Cliffs-and-Cauldrons-Blog/README.md

-Agile Methodology was used throughout the project
+Agile Methodology was used throughout the project using the MoSCoW approach.
 ![](readme.images/Project%20board%20in%20use.png)

 ![](readme.images/Project%20Board%20completed.png)